laurap-dev/gradebook-docs/index.md

 ---

 {: .warning }
 > **Privacy Notice**: GradeBook requires permissions to access your Google Sheets, Drive, and optionally Google Classroom.
 Your data remains private and is only used to provide GradeBook functionality.
-No student data is shared with third parties.
+No student data is accessed or shared.